Background of the Russo-Georgian War: Dissolution of the Soviet Union and the 1992-1993 war

 The overthrow of Gamsakhurdia and spilling of the Georgian Civil War into Abkhazia contributed to the escalation of tensions between Sukhumi and Tbilisi.
 In March 1992, Eduard Shevardnadze replaced deposed Gamsakhurdia as the leader of Georgia.
 Georgian parliamentarians in Abkhazia established their own organs in Abkhazia in May 1992.
 In June 1992, Abkhazia's leader Ardzinba proposed to form either a federation or confederation with Georgia.
 Abkhaz parliamentarians adopted 1925 Constitution in July 1992 and sought to revise the status of Abkhazia, which led to the crisis.
-However, 1925 Constitution contained outdated legal definitions such as Abkhazia being the Soviet state within the Transcaucasian Soviet Republic.
+The adoption of the 1925 Constitution made Abkhazia "a sovereign state, exercising state power over its territory independently from any other power".
+However, 1925 Constitution contained outdated legal definitions such as Abkhazia being the Soviet state within the Transcaucasian Socialist Federative Soviet Republic.
 Legally, two-third votes of the parliament was required for the declaration of independence.
-The actual supporters of the decision were less but still a majority.
+The actual supporters of the decision were less but still a majority (35 deputies out of 65).
+The lack of two-thirds majority clearly violated the power-sharing agreement brokered in 1991.
 Abkhaz leadership apparently counted on Russia when they began to defy Georgian authorities before the war.

 Russia did not achieve its goals in Georgia through the means of the conflict in South Ossetia, which ended by July 1992.
-Ardzinba's group probably calculated that Georgia's reaction to Abkhazia's declaration of independence would be weak due to Russia already exercising sway on Georgia due the South Ossetian conflict.
+Ardzinba's group probably calculated that Georgia's reaction to Abkhazia's declaration of independence would be weak due to Russia already exercising sway on Georgia due to the South Ossetian conflict.
 Ardzinba was probably emboldened by Russia when he declared in late July that Abkhazia was "strong enough to fight Georgia".
 The Abkhaz separatists had an incentive for the war to reduce the Georgian population of Abkhazia.
+The loss of Abkhazia would mean the loss of significant part of the sea coast of Georgia.
 Moscow transferred heavy weaponry of the Transcaucasian Military District to the Tbilisi government in July 1992, effectively arming it to wage the war.
-The loss of Abkhazia would mean the loss of significant part of the sea coast of Georgia.
+Russia also transferred submachine guns and armored vehicles to Abkhazians before the outbreak of the conflict.